Geez PNutz (PNUTZ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Geez PNutz Historical Price

-According to the latest data gathered on Geez PNutz live price page, the current price of Geez PNutz is 0.269493USD.
+According to the latest data gathered on Geez PNutz live price page, the current price of Geez PNutz is 0.246359USD.
 The circulating supply of Geez PNutz(PNUTZ) is

 In the past 24 hours, Geez PNutz has shown a price movement of